ALWAYS CONSULT YOUR MEDICAL DOCTOR BEFORE BEGINNING ANY EXERCISE PROGRAM!

 You might even believe that training with a barbell is too hard for a woman to attempt.

 Current evidence clearly displays that women are perfectly capable of tolerating and adapting to the stresses of strength training, and the benefits of doing so are quite substantial.
-An excellent example of how strength training benefits women, even those who are older, is our very own Brenda Sue whom I have been training via online videos for the last year and a half.
-Brenda Sue asked me for weight training advice and I took her on as a trainee.
+An excellent example of how strength training benefits women, even those who are older, is our very own Brenda Sue whom I have been training for over 3 years.
 Despite being a 62 year old female, I began her on the same training program I would any young man, only at a lighter starting weight.
 Her strength gains have been remarkable to say the least, and it is incredible how much it has improved every other area of her life through being stronger physically and mentally.
 These qualities bring on a higher sense of self confidence which simply makes the tasks we face every day seem much easier.
 Brenda Sue has learned that if she can rise back up from a heavy squat, then she can tackle anything else that comes her way.

 Sex differences, body size and composition.